skypjack/entt/docs/md/entity.md

 The `component` member function restores all and only the components specified and assigns them to the right entities.<br/>
-In case the component contains entities itself (either as data members of type `entity_type` or as containers of entities), the loader can update them automatically.
+In case the component contains entities itself (either as data members of type `entt::entity` or as containers of entities), the loader can update them automatically.
 To do that, it's enough to specify the data members to update as shown in the example.